 4. Why Do Leopards Have Spots?

 The rosettes help the leopard to blend into the nearby environment, especially dense vegetation and patchy shadows.
-The spots of a leopard are called rosettes because they resemble the shape of the rose flower.
+The spots of a leopard are called rosettes because they resemble the shape of a rose flower.

 The rosettes of a leopard are also helpful in identifying different individuals because each leopard has a different pattern of spots.